 In recent months, the visitor centre at Pugneys Country Park has seen the launch of a fantastic new cafe; The Boathouse.
 The cafe serves a fantastic range of meals and snacks suitable for kids and adults alike.

 The cafe has indoor seating to hold around 70 and outdoor seating to hold a further 30 customers.
+Alternatively, if you’re looking to eat elsewhere then be sure to check out our guide to Afternoon Tea in Wakefield.

 Pugneys Country Park benefits from multiple BBQ pits around the waterside.
 These are free to use on a first come first serve basis.
 I’d suggest picking up your BBQ food from the local Asda supermarket which is a 15-minute walk or 3-minute drive from the entrance of Pugneys.